sohandevnotes/react/README.md

-# 🚀 Initial Project Setup with React, Vite, Tailwind CSS, DaisyUI, and React Router
+# 🚀 Initial Project Setup with React, Vite, Tailwind CSS, DaisyUI, React Router, and Custom Font

----

-## Step 1: Create a New React Project with Vite ⚡
+## Step 1: Create a New React Project with Vite

 Start by creating a new React project using Vite: